shreyasbapat/Youtube-Scraper-Service/README.md

 I have added the key and query as default argument, which can be changed and ideally, should directly be taken from the environment.

+**WARNING: If DB does not fill in some time, please try with new API keys, as they often run into 403's**

 After running the app, wait for some time for the DB to be populated, then run:

 ```bash
 curl --location --request GET '127.0.0.1:9198/api/v1/youtube/videos?page=1&query=LIVE'